nathan-gs/nathan-gs.github.com/_posts/2018-01-09-onedrive-on-nixos-using-docker.md

 {% endhighlight %}

 ## Conclusion
+#### Warning

+We are using an open-source, unoffical OneDrive client.
+Which might break, delete your data, corrupt your data, etc...
+Also trusting a third party docker container can come with risks, it might steal your credentials, etc.

+#### Conclusion

 Running Docker containers on [NixOS](http://nixos.org) works as a charm, using a few steps they are managed as if they were native systemd services.
 NixOS allows quick rollbacks and makes configuration management tools unnecessary.